Australia’s most attractive sector for jobs, salary and industry wide demand.

 We also offer the Cert IV WHS course which is suitable for people working in a work health and safety (WHS) role who may or may not work under supervision.
 They may provide leadership and guidance to others and have some limited responsibility for the output of others.

-Courses run each month, however places are limited.
-Distance learning options available.
+Courses run each month, however, places are limited.
+Distance learning options are available.
 Study with us today to gain the valuable knowledge to get your WHS career started.

 Total Views: 223